 Finally, if you really want to make the most out of your new balance transfer credit card, pay as much as you can towards the balance each month.
 By paying off your debt with no or low introductory interest rates, you save yourself a significant amount on interest payments that accrue each month after the promotional period expires.

 Read the terms, pay attention to promotional term expiration, and pay off your card consistently, and your balance transfer credit card will help you get out of debt and even improve your credit rating for the future.

 Balance transfer credit cards can be a godsend if you’re drowning in a lot of high-interest debt.
 These cards will allow you to organize your financial life, and will give you some breathing room to get on top of your monthly payments.
 Don’t waste the introductory period.
 Whether it lasts nine months or 18, the day will come when you’ll be back to paying your regular APR.
 Make sure your balance is as low as possible when that day comes.

 The first step is getting the best balance transfer card for you.
 But don’t forget the second step: pay off your balance!

 ⁺Credit Score requirements are based on Money Under 30’s own research of approval rates; meeting the minimum score will give you the best chance to be approved for the credit card of your choice.
-If you don’t know your credit score, use our free credit score estimator tool to get a better idea of which cards you’ll qualify for.
+If you don’t know your credit score, get your free credit score to get a better idea of which cards you’ll qualify for.